mehulagg/gitlab_test/doc/topics/autodevops/index.md

 If you do not have Kubernetes or Prometheus installed, then Auto Review Apps, Auto Deploy, and Auto Monitoring will be silently skipped.

-Once all requirements are met, you can go ahead and [enable Auto DevOps](#enablingdisabling-auto-devops).
+After all requirements are met, you can go ahead and [enable Auto DevOps](#enablingdisabling-auto-devops).

 ## Auto DevOps base domain